Alex9779/LoFence_Firmware/README.md

 ### ISPnub

-For easier bulk programming and programming and updating in the wild I use a custom built ISPnub devices called *ISPnub-Stick*.
+For easier bulk programming and programming and updating in the wild I use a custom built ISPnub devices called [ISPnub-Stick](https://github.com/Alex9779/ISPnub-Stick).

-Scripts to generate the ISPnub hex files are included you just might need to adjust the paths in the scripts and the path to the ISPnub creator jar file in the post-build events.
+Scripts to generate the ISPnub hex files are included you just might need to adjust the paths in the scripts and the path to the ISPnub creator jar file in the post-build events if building with Atmel/Michrochip Studio 7.

 ## Downlink commands